Declarations to see what God sees and hears

 Declarations to see and hear from God

 Do you want to see better, see more of goodness, see what Heaven sees, and see from God’s perspective?
 Do you wish to know secrets God keeps for his children?
 When you do so, everything shifts, bright light floods in and darkness flees, hope rains initially and then floods, even the desert and wilderness blossom.
 Yes, the transformation is beautiful and comforting.
-Joy starts to whisper and eventually shouts out loud, Peace overflows all around gracefully. …I am not restraining you any longer.
+Joy starts to whisper and eventually shouts out loud, Peace overflows all around gracefully. …I am not holding you any longer.
 You are now free to explore the quick links to seeing and hearing supernaturally and spiritually.

 Declaration prayers to see and hear what God perceives